 Other important jet ski safety information

+Jet ski rules and regulations are as much about understanding watercraft laws and customs as acknowledging your legal liabilities.
 You share the water with countless other vessels, so knowing how to interact with them is imperative, whatever the circumstances.

 If you’re unlucky enough to encounter fog or poor visibility, you should give a long blast of your horn every two minutes to alert other vessels to your presence.

 Going anywhere near larger ships is incredibly dangerous, but even if you think they’re far away, they might be trying to communicate with you.
 Listen out for their foghorn if you enter their vicinity.
-As a rule of thumb:

-• one blast means they’re altering course to starboard
+• One blast means they’re altering course to starboard

-• two blasts mean they’re altering course to port
+• Two blasts mean they’re altering course to port

-• three blasts mean they’re going astern
+• Three blasts mean they’re going astern

-• five blasts mean your intentions are unclear, and you should leave the area or give way
+• Five blasts mean your intentions are unclear, and you should leave the area or give way

 Outside of the jet ski safety rules outlined in this article, you should also be respectful of the environment you’re using when out on the water.